redtachyons/test/PITCHME.md

 ---
 * white object: Not marked object
 * Grey object: Marked, but may have reference to white objects
-* Black Marked, but no reference
+* Black object:  Marked, but no reference

 ---